Macad3D/Macad3D/Source/Macad.UserGuide/Modeling/Multiply/Mirror.md

 ## Creating a Mirror on a solid
 1. Select a solid.
 2. Select __Mirror__ from ribbon menu.
-3. Select the reference face to define the mirror plane.
+3. Select one of the default planes or the reference face to define the mirror plane.
 4. Adjust the offset in the property panel.